cldwalker/github-contributions/README.md

 * Only works with browsers that support [Server Side Events](http://caniuse.com/#feat=eventsource) and [HTML5 History](http://caniuse.com/#feat=history).
-* In Chrome, if you look up a couple of different users and then enter a direct user url e.g. /defunkt, going backwords and forwards in your browser will be wonky.
+* In Chrome, if you look up a couple of different users and then enter a direct user url e.g. /defunkt, going backwards and forwards in your browser will be wonky.